A heat wave is bringing searing temperatures to New York and the I-95 corridor – and Washington DC could hit 100 degrees

 • Flood threat in fire zone: A flash flood warning was issued for Ruidoso and other New Mexico areas burned by the South Fork Fire after 0.5 inches of rain fell in the morning and more rain was expected into the late afternoon hours.
 Rain earlier in the week created a flash flood emergency with water rescues as a torrent of mud and water rushed from burned areas.
 Ground charred by fire, also known as a burn scar, loses its ability to effectively absorb water and more easily floods.

 • Search for “more loss of life” in New Mexico fires: In New Mexico, authorities reported that at least two people died, 1,400 structures were destroyed and more than 8,000 residents were evacuated as a result of wildfires.
-The mayor of hard-hit Ruidoso, New Mexico, said they were preparing for more fatalities in the fires and bringing in dogs to help the search for “more loss of life.”
+The mayor of hard-hit Ruidoso said they were preparing for more fatalities in the fires and bringing in dogs to help the search for “more loss of life.”
 The South Fork and Salt fires have together burned an estimated 24,000 acres and were still 0% contained as of Friday.
 Evacuations are still in effect for Village of Ruidoso and City of Ruidoso Downs residents and additional evacuation orders have been issued in at least seven more areas.
+Ruidoso residents will be allowed to return to their homes Monday, and authorities ask that they bring at least a week’s worth of food and drinking water, as grocery stores are not operating at full capacity.
 Meanwhile, FBI special agents have joined the investigation into the cause of wildfires.

 Heat wave to intensify and expand this weekend